samdbmg/dhcp-netboot.xyz/README.md

 need to permanently run a DHCP and TFTP server - most of the time my router is just fine.

-## How do I run it?
+## How do I run it on Linux?
-Run something like:
+On Linux you can run something like:
 ```bash
 docker run --net=host --cap-add=NET_ADMIN -e DHCP_RANGE_START=192.168.0.1 samdbmg/dhcp-netboot.xyz
 ```